Can you spare a few minutes?

 There are no set answers.
 You have to decide between you (or ask a judge to decide) what will be best for your children and for each of you.

 Sometimes where you, your ex and your children will live is obvious to you both.
 But often this is a really hard decision.
 The most important thing is for you both to be clear that, if you have children, you are making the decision based on what is right for them at this point in their lives, rather than accidentally putting your needs ahead of theirs.
-If you would like to know more about sorting out arrangements for your children, see: Sorting out arrangements for your children.
+If you would like to know more about sorting out arrangements for your children, see: A survival guide to sorting out arrangements for your children.

 Questions to ask yourself